-Geoff Underwood joined the Victoria/Tasmania Board of PCFA in 2011 and became Chairman in 2015.
+Geoff Underwood joined the Victoria/Tasmania Board of PCFA in 2011 and the National Board in 2015.
 He is a Prostate cancer survivor keen to assist others with their understanding and personal experiences with prostate cancer.

 Geoff is Managing Director of Underwood & Hume Pty Ltd, a town planning consultancy providing specialist services to government and private clients since 1981.
 He has expertise in policy formulation and administration having participated on policy committees for the Federal Government and chaired inquiries and policy reviews for the Victorian Government.

-Professor Tony Walker ASM BParamedicStud, GradDipEmergHlth, Med FACPara MAICD
+Professor Tony Walker ASM BParamedicStud, GradDipEmergHlth, MEd FACPara MAICD

-Tony Walker ASM has over 37 years' experience in the ambulance and emergency services sector, working across senior clinical, operational and leadership roles, most recently as Chief Executive Officer of Ambulance Victoria where he led significant transformation to improve the health and wellbeing of their workforce and the response they provide to the community.
+Professor Tony Walker ASM has almost four decades of experience in the health, ambulance, and emergency services sector, working across a range of senior clinical, operational and executive leadership roles, most recently as the Chief Executive Officer of Ambulance Victoria.
+His career is marked by a strong commitment to improving health outcomes for communities through stakeholder engagement, innovation, effective communication, and strategic leadership.

-Tony is a Professor of Paramedicine at Monash University, a Clinical Associate Professor at the University of Melbourne, and Vice Chancellor's Strategic Fellow at Victoria University.
-He is a Fellow of the Australasian College of Paramedicine, a Member of the Australian Institute of Company Directors and in addition to PCFA is a non-executive Director of the Emergency Services Foundation and TLC for Kids.
+Tony is a Registered Paramedic, Fellow of the Australasian College of Paramedicine, and a Member of the Australian Institute of Company Directors.
+He holds appointments as adjunct Professor of Paramedicine at Monash University, adjunct Professor and Vice Chancellor's Strategic Fellow at Victoria University, and Clinical Associate Professor in the Department of Critical Care at the University of Melbourne.
+In addition to the PCFA, Tony is also a non-executive Director of the Emergency Services Foundation and TLC for Kids.

 In 2010 Tony was diagnosed with Prostate Cancer at the age of 47 which was successfully treated with a radical prostatectomy.
-He has been an Ambassador with the Prostate Cancer Foundation of Australia since 2014.
+He has a particular passion to improve survivorship for those living with cancer and their families.